daemsproject/daemscore/doc/gitian-building.md

 Getting and building the inputs
 --------------------------------

-Follow the instructions in [doc/release-process.md](release-process.md) in the cccoin repository under 'Fetch and build inputs' to install sources which require manual intervention.
+Follow the instructions in [doc/release-process.md](release-process.md) in the faicoin repository under 'Fetch and build inputs' to install sources which require manual intervention.
 Also follow the next step: 'Seed the Gitian sources cache', which will fetch all necessary source files allowing for gitian to work offline.

-Building Cccoin
+Building Faicoin
 ----------------

-To build Cccoin (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the cccoin repository.
+To build Faicoin (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md) in the faicoin repository.

 This may take a long time as it also builds the dependencies needed for each descriptor.
 These dependencies will be cached after a successful build to avoid rebuilding them when possible.